 You probably need to send out an Excel spreadsheet or report to clients quite often – but do you want them looking at all your data and formulas?
 Probably not.

-Although there’s a number of ways to stop people looking at and changing things on your spreadsheet (you can hide things, protect things, or disguise values with formatting), with a little bit of know-how, all these methods can be circumvented.
+Although there’s a number of ways to stop people from looking at and changing things on your spreadsheet (you can hide things, protect things, or disguise values with formatting), with a little bit of know-how, all these methods can be circumvented.

 As with everything else, often the simplest route is the best.
 If you want to prevent other people from changing your data, simply convert your spreadsheet to PDF and send out that.
 Converting Excel documents to a PDF file is simple and all current versions of Excel can do it without the need for additional software.